 Our modern whiskey production draws inspiration from the legacy of Abraham Overholt, who turned his family's small distilling operation into a thriving professional business.
 The Overholts produced Monongahela rye whiskey, considered the classic American whiskey prior to Prohibition.

-In 2020, West Overton Distilling Company began producing its own brand of Monongahela rye whiskey at West Overton Village.
-Located in our historic two-story brick stock barn, the Educational Distillery distills whiskey with a recipe of 80% rye grain and 20% malted barley, aged in charred White Oak barrels.
+In 2020, West Overton Distilling began producing its own brand of Monongahela rye whiskey to revive the heritage of whiskey distilling at West Overton.
+Located in our historic two-story brick stock barn, West Overton Distilling produces whiskey with a recipe of 80% rye grain and 20% malted barley, aged in charred White Oak barrels.
 A delicate balance of temperature and time allows the whiskey to develop its unique flavor.
-Our Educational Distillery has on display the distilling equipment, whiskey aging in barrels, and the opportunity to sample and purchase our spirits.

 Laurel Highlands Pour Tour